rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 <!--
 <h3 id="variable-options">Variable Options</h3>
 -->
+Variables are supported as either sensor or number entities, or both.

-Straightforward, bi-directional control of variables from the Home Assistant UI is not supported via MQTT Discovery.
+Straightforward, bi-directional control of variables from the Home Assistant UI is supported via the MQTT Discovery number entity.

-Due to the complexities of proper handling of variables, they are included in discovery as read-only sensors.
+They can be included in discovery as read-only sensors.
 (The MQTT Plug-in itself allows both reading and writing of variables.)

-For applications other than sensors, it is possible to include HomeVision variables as part of automations, so application-specific configurations could be done.
 #### Variable Example
 <!--
 <h4 id="variable-options">Variable Example</h4>
 -->
+[Note: variables as number entities, which appear in the Home Assistant UI as sliders, is a recent addition to discovery.
+The following example, devised before number entities were available to MQTT discovery, is a technique to essentially provide the same functionality with a variable sensor.
+As such, it is kept here for reference as some of the techniques included may be useful.]

+For applications other than sensors, it is possible to include HomeVision variables as part of automations, so application-specific configurations could be done.

 For a simple application of a variable, create a slider that takes its value from a State message from HomeVisionXL and transmits back a new value if the slider is manually changed.
 This can be done by creating an "input number" entity (to create the slider) along with two automations.